 It’s the middle of fall.
-While everyone you know is sitting around drinking pumpkin spice lattes, it’s time for you to start getting serious about sleigh bells!
+While everyone, you know is sitting around drinking pumpkin spice lattes, it’s time for you to start getting serious about sleigh bells!
 You have chosen to plan and host a holiday party and, as such, you know that now is not the time for pumpkin patches and fall photoshoots, this is prime, party planning season.

-From casual holiday gatherings to more formal affairs, even the most novice hosts and hostesses can perfect the menu, decor, table and more – even manage to skip the cleanup!
+From casual holiday gatherings to more formal affairs, even the most novice hosts and hostesses can perfect the menu, decor, table, and more — even manage to skip the cleanup!
 I’d like to share a few tips and to-do’s that can take a little weight off your shoulders and help you plan and host a gathering your family and friends will be talking about well into the new year.

-deciding the basics
+Deciding the basics

 The easiest way to knock out the basics?
 Check, check, check!
 Checklists allow you to stay organized and keep your thoughts in order.
 Our Ruckify Party Planning Checklist (FREE to print) will make sure you don’t miss a beat!

-where you can save money
+Where you can save money

-When it comes to the party atmosphere, setup and decor – putting money back in your pocket is easy if you think rentals.
+When it comes to the party atmosphere, setup, and decor — putting money back in your pocket is easy if you think rentals.
 Renting party essentials is not just for big venue events anymore.
 Not only are you giving the gift of helping the environment by using the sharing economy, renting within your community is a great way to give back and spread a little cheer.
-Even if you’re hosting a soiree at home, consider Ruckifying things like linens, tables, chairs, and even dishware.
+Even if you’re hosting a soirée at home, consider Ruckifying things like linens, tables, chairs, and even dishware.
 Bonus?
 You save time on the cleanup!
-Party rental ProStores often offer pickup and cleanup services, this means you just load the dirty dishes, utensils, and linens back into the crates they came in and the rental company will take care of the rest.
+Party rental RuckifyStores often offer pickup and cleanup services, this means you just load the dirty dishes, utensils, and linens back into the crates they came in and the rental company will take care of the rest.

 Take your rental budget beyond just the basics.
-Holiday decor is one of those things we all spend way too much money on, to have it out for a night, maybe a few weeks, just to have it take up space and collect dust in storage.
-Renting decor is an inexpensive way to fill the house with grade A holiday cheer – without the commitment of doing the same theme or color scheme the following year!
+The holiday decor is one of those things we all spend way too much money on, to have it out for a night, maybe a few weeks, just to have it take up space and collect dust in storage.
+Renting decor is an inexpensive way to fill the house with grade A holiday cheer — without the commitment of doing the same theme or color scheme the following year!

-add a personal touch to your decor!
+Add a personal touch to your decor!

 With tons of great DIY Christmas decoration ideas on the web, it’s mind-boggling just picking one to start on.
 The best part about DIY decorations is: it not only saves you money but will also go a great way to create memorable items that can be passed down to the next generation.